Tsuwano Shimane Prefecture 津和野

 Things to see and do in Tsuwano

-It is really a large village rather than a town, and can easily be explored on foot or by rental bicycle.
-Bicycling also gives you the option to head down the river along a quiet road, or head up into the upper parts of the village with scenic views down the valley and rustic farmhouses.There is also a hot spring (onsen) resort in the area, Nagomi no sato.
+Tsuwano is more a large village than a town, easily explored on foot or by rental bicycle.
+Cycling also gives you the option to head down the river along a quiet road, or head up into the upper parts of the village with scenic views down the valley and rustic farmhouses.There is also a hot spring (onsen) resort in the area, Nagomi no Sato.
 500 yen 10am - 10pm .
 This part of Tsuwano is rarely visited by tourists.

-The Hori Teian, just outside Tsuwano are the beautiful gardens and country residence of the Hori family.
+The Hori Teian, just outside Tsuwano, are the beautiful gardens and country residence of the Hori family.

 At the base of the castle mountain, about 2 km north of the main part of Tsuwano, lies Washibara Hachimangu Shrine.
-Built by the Lord to enshrine the samurai's tutelary God, Hachiman the God of War, the shrine is also less visited but well worth the trip.
+Built by the local lord to enshrine the samurai's tutelary god, Hachiman the God of War, the shrine is also less visited but well worth the trip.
 In front of the shrine is the only original yabusame (horse-back archery) grounds left in Japan, and is particularly beautiful in April when the cherry blossoms are in full splendor.
 The entrance to the main shrine has a thatched roof that is worth seeing, but probably the most interesting sight is a small shrine within the grounds.
 This shrine is for women, and inside are shelves lined with dolls left as offerings.

 Just a 10 minute walk from the station is Yomeiji Temple.
 Built in 1420 it is a quiet Zen temple that contains Ogai Mori's tomb.
 It is known as one of the two great Soto sect temples in Japan, and has a thatched roof, garden, and a treasure room.
 Entrance is 300 yen.